browserengineering/book/book/chrome.md

 An `InlineLayout` object will now have lots of lines in it, so there won't be a `line` field.
 And each line will be a `LineLayout` object, now an array.
-And each word in the line will be a `TextLayout` object, not just an unweidly four-tuple.
+And each word in the line will be a `TextLayout` object, not just an unwieldy four-tuple.
 So it should look like this:

 ``` {.python indent=12}
 line = self.children[-1]